A Security Officer Salary Guide for Employers in 2024

 Understanding pay regulations

-Keeping your security guards happy and motivated goes beyond offering a competitive salary.
+Keeping your security officers happy and motivated goes beyond offering a competitive salary.
 It also means complying with all federal and state labor laws.

 Here's a breakdown of two crucial regulations that every security company owner needs to understand: